martinPoplawski/SMA-InformationDiffusion/README.md

   * proposed values: -o percentage 0.7

-*Visualization* choose a second community for comparison (Number is the file number in src/data/Comms)
+*Visualization* choose a second community for comparison (Number is the file number in src/data/Comms): For more information about the functions for the visualization go to Helpers/Visualization.py.

 * python Main.py -visualization 15